flot/flot-plugins/docs/NationalInstruments/flot-annotations.md

 **y** The y position of a content item

-**label** The text contain of the item (may contain newlines)
+**label** The text content of the item (may contain newlines)

 **showArrow** Show an arrow from the x, y coordinate to the text.
 The text will be offset by the arrow length and arrowDirection

-**arrowDirection** The direction from x, y to the label , values are compass directiond '', 'n', 's', 'e', 'w', 'ne', 'nw', 'se','sw', if the value is empty then the arrow will default based on which quadrant of the graph x & y are
+**arrowDirection** The direction from x, y to the label , values are compass directiond '', 'n', 's', 'e', 'w', 'ne', 'nw', 'se','sw', if the value is empty then the arrow will default based on which quadrant of the graph x & y are.

 **contentFormatter** A function to format the content